Southern resident orcas: 1970 Penn Cove capture

+On November 4, 2024, the L Pod returned to Penn Cove for the first time in 50 years after surviving members had avoided the area and taught their offspring.
+L25 "Ocean Sun", Tokitae's mother, the only remaining Southern Resident that was alive during the captures, was among those present with L Pod as they entered Penn Cove on November 4.

 Conservation efforts

 United States

 Both NOAA and the Lummi Nation have been making efforts to feed bolster the Southern Resident population, however, there is disagreement in the types of conservation efforts that should be implemented.
 The Lummi believe that immediate action is necessary in order to sustain the already unhealthy orca populations, while NOAA believes in observing before taking action.
 The Lummi are using "traditional ecological knowledge" practices to help sustain the orca population, including feeding of malnourished individuals, which has been criticized by NOAA as unsustainable.
 The groups have worked together though to create "helpful protocols" and strive for the overall wellbeing of the orcas.

 Current conservation efforts are listed as: